jfm-code/personal-blog/README.md

 ## Overview

 In its current form, the website is structured as a multi-page platform.
-However, the long-term vision involves transitioning to a single-page format, leveraging JavaScript and frameworks for a more seamless and interactive user experience.
+However, the long-term vision involves transitioning to a single-page format using React, a powerful JavaScript library for building user interfaces.
+This shift aims to enhance the overall user experience by providing a more seamless and interactive navigation.

 The content is meticulously curated, spanning topics such as study/school, work, family, friendship, relationship dynamics, healing, mental health, physical well-being, and more.
 The diverse range of posts aims to provide valuable insights and perspectives on these crucial aspects of life.